-Based in New York, Peter Lehner (@p_lehner) directs Earthjustice’s Sustainable Food & Farming Program, developing strategies to reduce health, environmental, and climate harms from production of our food and to promote a more environmentally sound agricultural system.
+Based in New York, Peter Lehner (@p_lehner) directs Earthjustice’s Sustainable Food & Farming Program, developing strategies to promote a more environmentally sound agricultural system and to reduce health, environmental, and climate harms from production of our food.

-From 2007–2015, Peter was the Executive Director of the Natural Resources Defense Council and the NRDC Action Fund.
+From 2007–2015, Peter was the executive director of the Natural Resources Defense Council (NRDC) and the NRDC Action Fund.
 Among other new initiatives, Peter shaped a clean food program with food waste, antibiotic-free meat, regional food, and climate mitigation projects.

 From 1999–2006, Peter served as chief of the Environmental Protection Bureau of the New York State Attorney General’s office.
-He supervised all environmental litigation by and against the state, prosecuting a wide variety of polluters and developing innovative multi-state strategies targeting global warming and air pollution emissions from the nation’s largest electric utilities.
-He spearheaded novel watershed-wide enforcement programs and cases addressing invasive species, wildlife protection, and public health.
+He supervised all environmental litigation by and against the state.
+He developed innovative multi-state strategies targeting global warming and air pollution emissions from the nation’s largest electric utilities, spearheaded novel watershed enforcement programs, and led cases addressing invasive species, wildlife protection, and public health.

 Peter previously served at NRDC for five years directing the clean water program where he brought important attention to storm water pollution.
 Before that, he created and led the environmental prosecution unit for New York City.
 He clerked for Chief Judge James Browning of the Ninth Circuit.